 (I) Motions in Prisoner Actions.
 All motions, except motions to dismiss for lack of prosecution, filed in actions wherein one party is incarcerated and proceeding in propria persona, shall be submitted upon the record without oral argument unless otherwise ordered by the Court.
 Such motions need not be noticed on the motion calendar.
 Opposition, if any, to the granting of the motion shall be served and filed by the responding party not more than twenty-one (21),days after the date of service of the motion.
 A responding party who has no opposition to the granting of the motion shall serve and file a statement to that effect, specifically designating the motion in question.
 Failure of the responding party to file an opposition or to file a statement of no opposition may be deemed a waiver of any opposition to the granting of the motion and may result in the imposition of sanctions.
-The moving party may, not more than seven (7) days after the opposition is served, serve and file a reply to the opposition.
-All such motions will be deemed submitted twenty-eight (28) days after the service of the motion or when the reply is filed, whichever comes first.
-See L.R.
-135.
+The moving party may, not more than seven (7) days after the opposition has been filed in CM/ECF, serve and file a reply to the opposition.
+All such motions will be deemed submitted when the time to reply has expired.